franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 }
 ```

-So `Block` becomes a wrapper of a widget and implements `Widget`, it
+So `Block` becomes a wrapper of a widget, it
 modifies the input and/or the output of the contained widget.
 As
 it is a widget itself, it suddenly is possible to add two borders
 around the widget.
 Voilà!
 Now our widgets become like onions: